Quasi-Monte Carlo-Based Conditional Malliavin Method for Continuous-Time Asian Option Greeks: Introduction

 \citet{Fournie99} gave a particular solution for the weighting function in the case of the $delta$ of simple Asian options with payoff $H=f(\bar S_T)$ in the one-asset case.
 However, there are very few results in the literature with regard to complex Asian options with payoff $H=f(S_T,\bar S_T)$ and those in the multi-asset case.
 Notice that neither the extension from simple Asian options to complex Asian options nor that from the one-asset case to the multi-asset case is trivial since the original integration by parts formula cannot be applied directly (see Remarks \ref{rmrm1} and \ref{rmrm2} in Section \ref{MVcalculus}).

 To our knowledge, only \citet{Benhamou00} considered the $delta$ of complex Asian options.
 However, the calculation of the weight function is very complicated.
 For the multi-asset case, although \citet{Xu14} gave the $delta$ and $gamma$ of simple Asian options, the calculation is complex.
-Some idea can be extended to a more general integration by parts formula.
-For complex Asian options in the multi-asset case, no general integration by parts formula is known.
+For complex Asian options in the multi-asset case, there is no result in the literature.

 On the other hand, the Malliavin method gives us a chance to derive unbiased estimates of the Asian option Greeks.
 Nevertheless, we still need to use simulation to calculate Greeks since these estimates have no closed forms.
 The Monte Carlo (MC) and the quasi-Monte Carlo (QMC) methods are the usual simulation methods to estimate the integrals.
 Differently from the MC method, the QMC method uses deterministic low discrepancy points instead of random points to estimate the integrals.
 The QMC method provides a faster asymptotic convergence than MC for many financial problems (see \cite{Glasserman04}).
 But the high dimensionality and the lack of smoothness limit the advantage of QMC over MC.
 The gradient principal component analysis (GPCA) method \cite{Xiao19} and the conditional quasi-Monte Carlo (CQMC) method \cite{Xiao18, Bayer18} are the two main powerful methods to overcome the high dimensionality and the lack of smoothness, respectively.